Actor, Writer, Director, & Consultant

 In 2013 David wrote and produced two short films.
 Awkward Turtle was picked up by the online channel SBTV Comedy.
 The One That Got Away, a film inspired by the works of Charlie Chaplin, has played at notable international disability film festivals.
 In the same year David joined 104 Films working as their Development Producer and Head of Social Media.
 He attended the Film London Audience on Demand course and Production Finance Micro Market on behalf of 104 Films and secured funding for the feature film “The Marker”.
 For 104 Films he worked on the multiplatform release of We Are The Freaks in 2014.
 As Producer and lead actor David filmed iWitness, the second feature film from writer/director Steve Rainbow.
 David, now an independent film maker, still works with 104 Films but as a freelance artist.

 David is currently developing several projects with writer Paul Viragh for Television and Film.
-David has been commissioned by Unstoppable/ All3Media to co-write an original series with Noel Clarke.

 David was listed in the Shaw Trust/Channel Four Top 100 Power List as one of the most influential disabled people of 2015, 2018 and 2019.
 David was one of 20 Disabled artists in focus for Channel 4’s year of disability 2016, and works as a disability consultant for the British Film Institute.